- I have a Login error.

 Click on Tools – Click on Compatibility View Settings = Click on Add – Click on Close.

-- How do I know which version I am running?
+- How do I find out what version I am using?

 Your version number will display on the login screen.

-It is also displayed on the top right of the BuildSmart screen when you log in.
+It is also displayed on the top left of the BuildSmart screen when you log in.

 - Where can I find the latest release notes?